SteveTrewick/USBmuxd/NewReadme.md

 There was a time when usbmuxd used a binary protocol but as of the moment, if you try to use it muxd on macOS will throw a huff and disconnect you.
-On the one hand chucking XML requests around feels very 90s, but on the other, we can read XML with our eyes which makes figuring what's going on in packet traces much easier.
+On the one hand chucking XML requests around feels very 90s enterprisey, but on the other, we can read XML with our eyes which makes figuring what's going on in packet traces much easier.

 I started out with nformation from the [Apple Wiki](https://theapplewiki.com/wiki/Usbmux) ([Archive](https://archive.is/6Mu0D))